 Background: Anxiety disorders are the most universal psychiatric problems in the general

 population.
 Due to their chronic nature, these diseases are managed with a multi-drug regimen

 lasting for a long period of time.
 Medication discontinuation leads to 25% and 80% recurrence in

 the first month and the first year, respectively.
 Despite several treatment approaches, there is no

 specific and optimal method for patient management.
-Therefore, it is necessary to find some new theraputic approaches with fewer side effects.
+Therefore, it is necessary to find some new

+therapeutic approaches with fewer side effects.
 Withania somnifera is a plant with GABAergic

 property responsible for its anxiolytic effect.
 The aim of this study was to investigate the effect of

-Methods: Forty patients who met the inclusion criteria (with a confirmed diagnosis of GAD as stated in
+Methods: Forty patients who met the inclusion criteria (with a confirmed diagnosis of GAD as

-participation in the treatment group (W. somnifera extract, 1g/day; n = 22) or the
+selected for participation in the treatment group (W. somnifera extract, 1g/day; n = 22) or the

 placebo group (n = 18).
 All patients were under treatment with Selective Serotonin Reuptake Inhibitors

 (SSRIs) and were prescribed one capsule of the extract or placebo per day for six weeks.
 The

 Hamilton anxiety rating scale (HAM-A) was used to assess the severity of GAD symptoms at baseline

 as well as the second and sixth weeks of the trial.

-Results: Comparison of the HAM-A scores during the course of the trial revealed a significant
+Results: Comparison of the HAM-A scores during the course of the trial revealed a significant amelioration

-between the second (P =0.04) and sixth week (P =0.02) in the treatment group.
+the second (P =0.04) and sixth week (P =0.02) in the treatment group.
 The extract was safe

 and no adverse effect was observed during the trial.